Remote Resource Links

 All student MCL Library Connect account numbers will look like this: 10XXXXXX.
 It's an eight digit number starting with 10 plus your six digit GBSD student ID number.
 You will use this account number to login to your on-line MCL account and to access MCL services.

 For brand new accounts your password is currently set to your birthday.
 It is an eight digit number made up of your birth day, month and year.
 For single digit days and months, you will need to add a zero to the start of those numbers to make up the complete eight digit number.
-So, if you were born March 3, 2019 it would look like this 03032019.
-If you were born December 15, 2019 it would like like this 12152019
+So, if you were born March 3, 2019, it would look like this 03032019.
+If you were born December 15, 2019, it would look like this 12152019

 If you already had an active MCL account, your old account number and password will still work or you can use your new 10XXXXXX number.
 When using your new 10XXXXXX number, you can use your original MCL password to login.